catalyst-cloud/catalystcloud-docs/source/kubernetes/production-considerations.rst

 cluster itself.
 Before creating a cluster it is important to consider which subnet you are going to use for the network that the kubernetes cluster creates; both for the cluster address itself and the internal supernet that the cluster creates.
-The internal supernet uses the address 10.1.0.0/16 and shouldn't conflict with any networks that you normally use but you do need to be mindful of this in the event that it does clash.
+The internal supernet uses the address 10.100.0.0/16 and shouldn't conflict with any networks that you normally use but you do need to be mindful of this in the event that it does clash.
 If you maintain a table of the subnets that your company has in use, it is recommended that you update this list to include the new subnet space that is created with your cluster.

+There are two important CIDR ranges that are defined in the cluster template.
+The first is the ``fixed_subnet_cidr`` which controls the address range that is used by the cluster nodes.
+The default value for this is **10.0.0.0/24**.
+The second is ``calico_ipv4pool`` which controls the address range used for the Pod IP address pool.
+The default for this **10.100.0.0./16**.
-It is possible to modify this default address space by supplying a new value a the time the cluster is created.
-In order to do this we need to override the label ``calico_ipv4pool``, this label defines the IPv4 network IP pool, in CIDR format, from which Pod IPs will be chosen

-For example if we wished to use the range 172.16.0.0/24 for out pod IP addresses we would change the label to the following:
+It is possible to modify either of these two address space by supplying a new label value a the time the cluster is created.
+For example, if we wished to use the range 172.16.0.0/24 for our pod IP addresses we would change the label to the following:

 .. code-block:: bash

     calico_ipv4pool=172.16.0.0/24

-For more information on how to change label values in a cluster template see :ref:`here<modifying_a_cluster_with_labels>`
+For the specifics on how to change label values in a cluster template when creating your cluster please see :ref:`here<modifying_a_cluster_with_labels>`.

 Security
 ========